pranulkbv28/Uber-Clone/README.md

 # About

-This is a Uber Clone application.
+This is a clone of the `Uber` application.

 ## Project Pre-requisites